SalomePlatform/adao/doc/en/ref_output_variables.rst

 To facilitate these examples extension for user needs, we recall that all the SALOME functions are available at the same level than these commands.
-The user can for example request for graphical representation with the PARAVIS [#]_ or other modules, for computating operations driven by YACS [#]_ or an another module, etc.
+The user can for example request for graphical representation with the PARAVIS [#]_ or other modules, for computing operations driven by YACS [#]_ or an another module, etc.

 Other usage examples are also given for :ref:`section_u_step4` of the